scottyeager/info_foundation/src/decentralization/councils/technology_council.md

     * A public visible circle on circles.threefold.me
 * Expect this to be +- 4-8h of work per month and needs to be done outside your normal work responsibilities.

-## Voting
+## Voting (technical details can change)

 * Default voting rights: 66% majority required
-    * add/remove a guardian from the grid council
-    * approve minting operation
+    * approve code as used for e.g. minting operation or any other grid operation
     * approve software release (upgrade of grid software, check that the right auditors have been used to make sure the software is ok, check the testing cycles)
-    * approve monthly budgets for the foundation
 * Each guardian can initiate a voting round
 * Each guardian has a voting account on stellar.
 * A voting wallet is co-owned by each member of the grid council.